ariskoumis/CMPE131_Project_Team2/README.md

     ```node .```

+6. Start the mongodb database

+    ```mongod```

-6. Open your browser to localhost:8000.
+7. Open your browser to localhost:8000.
 You should see the website.

-7. When you make changes to the js files, run the following command to rebundle the files.
-Then, refresh the page.

-    ```npm run browserify```

-   This step will change eventually, because you have to do it every time you change a js file.